devcordde/DevcordBot/README.md

 - run `docker-compose up -d`

 ## setup redeploy command
 We recommend [this library](https://github.com/adnanh/webhook) for the redeployment of the bot.
-Simply setup the webhook for executing `docker-compose pull && docker-compose up -d` in the directory where you have the `docker-compose.yml` and `.env` file.
+Simply set up the webhook for executing `docker-compose pull && docker-compose up -d` in the directory where you have the `docker-compose.yml` and `.env` file.
 Then enter the webhook URL at `REDEPLOY_HOST` and the Token at `REDEPLOY_TOKEN`.
 Example Config: